Codecademy/gamut/README.md

 ### Working with pre-published changes

 For quicker development cycles, it's possible to run a pre-published version of Gamut in another project.
-We do that using symlinks.
-The following instructions assume you have set up and built client-modules, and it's in your home folder:
+We do that using symlinks (the following instructions assume you have set up and built client-modules):

-1. `cd ~/client-modules/packages/gamut`
+1. `cd /path/to/client-modules/packages/gamut`
 1. `yarn link`
 1. `cd path/to/other/repo`
 1. `yarn link @codecademy/gamut`